Actionable Entities Recognition Benchmark for Interactive Fiction: AER Task

-Chekhov's Gun Recognition (CGR) is a subtask of information extraction that seeks to locate entities mentioned in unstructured text that will significantly affect the structure of the narrative as the story unfolds.
-Similarly to named entity recognition, CGR refers to the entities for which one or many strings, such as words or phrases, stand consistently for some referent in line with the so-called concept of {\em rigid designators}, see \cite{kripke1971identity} and \cite{maxwell1978rigid}.
-We understand the capacity of an entity to change the structure of narrative in terms of the philosophy of action, see \cite{van1976philosophy}.
+Actionable Entities Recognition (AER) is a subtask of information extraction that seeks to locate entities mentioned in an unstructured text that significantly affect the narrative as the story unfolds.
+Similarly to named entity recognition, AER works with the entities for which one or many strings, such as words or phrases, stand consistently for some referent in line with the so-called concept of {\em rigid designators}, see \cite{kripke1971identity} and \cite{maxwell1978rigid}.
+We understand the capacity of an entity to change the structure of the story in terms of the philosophy of action, see \cite{van1976philosophy}.
 The structural analysis of narrative first proposed in \cite{shklovsky1925theory} and revived in \cite{propp1968morphology} is mostly focused on a characterization of the action and interaction sequences of 'heroes', the protagonists, and antagonists. \cite{shklovsky1925theory} introduces the concept of 'actor' as an entity that moves the story forward.
-CGR in these terms is understood as recognition of any 'actor' (no matter hero or not) in the unstructured text of the story.
+Thus, AE is understood as the recognition of any 'actor' (no matter hero or not) in the unstructured text of the story.

-It is important to note that we suggest understanding such {\em actor-entity} in the broadest possible terms.
-For example, if at some point a protagonist opens a window to air the room and the antagonist enters the building through this open window later as the story unfolds, such 'window' could be regarded as a perfect example of Chekhov's Gun.
-Although there are several recent results in the areas of suspense generation \cite{doust2017model}, narrative personalization \cite{wang2017interactive}, and generation of short context-based narratives \cite{womack2019interactive}, generating long stories is still a challenge \cite{van2019narrative}.
-We believe that CGR could provide deep insights into further computational research of narrative structure and is a vital component for the generation of longer entertaining stories.
+It is important to note that we suggest understanding such {\em actionable entity} in the broadest possible terms.
+For example, if at some point a protagonist opens a window to air the room and the antagonist enters the building through this open window later as the story unfolds, such 'window' could be regarded as a perfect example of an actionable entity.
+We suggest doing it due to two core reasons.
+First, this definition allows us to pinpoint AEs as a broad class of entities mentioned in unstructured texts in natural language.
+However, the current definition allows further fine-graining of the term depending on the use case or research question.
+Second, this approach is simple in its naivety and thus allows us to avoid a deeper conceptual discussion of action in the narrative context.
+We state that if a character interacts with something or someone, we declare it an {\em actionable entity}.
+The difference between a named entity and an actionable entity is in the interactive nature of the latter.
+In the next Section, we describe the dataset for AER that we propose.
+The examples of the dataset clarify these differences further.